The City of the Sun: The city

-In addition to the community of goods and the painted walls, another characteristic feature of the City of the Sun, one that is more difficult and disconcerting and that Campanella himself describes as “hard and arduous”, is the community of wives.
-This is the solution adopted by the citizens to the problem of generation.
-Echoing the teaching of the Pythagorean Ocellus Lucanus, Campanella says that they are amazed that humans are preoccupied by the breeding of horses and dogs while neglecting their own.
-The act of generation entails a large responsibility of the part of the parents; and if it is exercised in an incorrect manner, it can give rise to a long chain of suffering.
+As work is divided among all citizens, each spends only four hours a day working.
+The citizens possess nothing; instead, everything is held in common.
+The society uses many inventions, such as vessels able to navigate without wind and without sails, and stirrups that make it possible to guide a horse using only one's feet, leaving one's hands free.

-Moreover, there is a close connection between a person's natural “complexion” or character, which is inborn and not afterwards modifiable, and moral virtue, which needs a suitable terrain in order to take root and prosper.
-Generation should therefore respect precise norms and not be entrusted to chance nor to individual sentiments.
-The citizens distinguish between love and sex.
-Affection between men and women, based on friendship and respect more than sexual attraction, is expressed in acts that are far removed from sexuality, such as exchanges of gifts, conversation and dancing.
-Sexual generation, on the other hand, must obey strict rules regarding the physical and moral qualities of the parents and the choice of a propitious time for conception, determined by an astrologer.
+A feature of the society that Campanella himself describes as "hard and arduous" is the community of wives.
+This is the solution adopted by the citizens to the problem of procreation.
+Sexual generation must obey strict rules regarding the physical and moral qualities of the parents and the choice of a propitious time for conception, determined by an astrologer.
 Such a union is not the expression of a personal, emotional or passionate relationship, but rather is connected to the social responsibility of generation and to love for the collective community.

 The religious beliefs of the citizenry, even though they include fundamental principles of Christianity (such as the immortality of the soul and divine providence), form a natural religion that establishes a sort of osmosis between the city and the stars.
 The temple is open and not surrounded by walls.
-In one of his poems Campanella promises: “I shall make the heavens a temple and the stars an altar”.
-On the vault of the temple's dome the stars are depicted together with their influence on earthly affairs.
 The altar, on which are placed a celestial and a terrestrial globe, is in the form of the sun.
 Prayers are directed toward the heavens.
 The task of the twenty-four priests, who live in cells located in the highest part of the temple, is to observe the stars and, using astronomical instruments, to take account of all their movements.
 It is their job to indicate the times most favorable for generation and for agricultural labors, acting in this way as intermediaries between God and human beings.